-Welcome to the website for North Texas section of the American Radio Relay League.
-The North Texas Section is part of the West Gulf Division.
+Welcome to the North Texas Section of the American Radio Relay League, part of the West Gulf Division.

 What is the ARRL?

-The ARRL is the national association for Amateur Radio in the United States.
+ARRL is the national association for Amateur Radio in the US.
 Founded in 1914 by Hiram Percy Maxim as The American Radio Relay League, ARRL is a noncommercial organization of radio amateurs.
-The ARRL is defined by five pillars: Public Service, Advocacy, Education, Technology, and Membership.
+ARRL numbers within its ranks the vast majority of active radio amateurs in the nation and has a proud history of achievement as the standard-bearer in amateur affairs.
+ARRL’s underpinnings as Amateur Radio’s witness, partner and forum are defined by five pillars: Public Service, Advocacy, Education, Technology, and Membership.

 How is the ARRL organized?

-The ARRL is divided in to 71 administrative sections across the United States and its territories.
-The ARRL membership in each section elects a Section Manager every 2 years.
-The Section Manager is responsible for managing the ARRL Field Organization programs in their respective sections.
-The Section Manager appoints coordinators or section staff to help manage the programs.
+The ARRL is divided into 71 administrative sections that make up 15 regional divisions across the United States and its territories.
+Every two years, the ARRL membership in each section elects a Section Manager who is responsible for managing the ARRL Field Organization programs in their respective section.
+The Section Manager appoints coordinators and section staff to help manage the programs.